 Why is it critical to train new managers?

-Harvard Business Review reviewed training of over 1700 leaders across different organizations.
+Harvard Business Review reviewed the training of over 1700 leaders across different organizations.
 Most people in these companies become supervisors at age 30 and stay in that role for nine years.
 After promotion, many don't get the necessary training until they are 42.

 This means managers don't get formal training for a whopping 10 years into the leadership role.